 Protection of workers from exposure to biological and chemical hazards within the cooling water system.

-Cooling tower location must prevent cooling tower discharge air from entering the fresh air intake ducts of
+- Cooling tower location must prevent cooling tower discharge air from entering the fresh air intake ducts of any building.

 The following general operating tips apply to all types of cooling towers.
 Each manufacturer will have procedures that apply to a particular tower design:

-Balance waterflow following the tower manufacturer’s procedure to insure even distribution of hot water to all areas of the fill.
-Poorly distributed water can lead to air bypass through the fill and loss of tower performance.
+- Balance water flow following the tower manufacturer’s procedure to ensure even distribution of hot water to all areas of the fill.
+Poorly distributed water can lead to air bypass through the fill and loss of tower performance

-When the cooling tower operates without heat from the hvac system, the fan motor may run with amperage above motor nameplate level.
-Motor amperage will reduce when hot water is circulated over the
+- When the cooling tower operates without heat from the HVAC system, the fan motor may run with amperage above motor nameplate level.
+Motor amperage will reduce when hot water is circulated over the tower.

-The fan motor must start and stop no more frequently than four to five times per hour to prevent motor
+- The fan motor must start and stop no more frequently than four to five times per hour to prevent motor overheating.

 To keep equipment running trouble free, the following maintenance procedures should be conducted in the time frame indicated: